A Way Abroad Logo

 Unsurprisingly, since it is on the Adriatic Sea, Croatia has some of the best beaches in Europe, including the famous Zlatni Rat, which is consistently voted as the best in Croatia, so by adding Croatia to your bucket list, you can enjoy sparkling blue waters and white sand beaches combined with history, culture, and nature in one trip.

 Keep in mind when planning your visit to Croatia that the country does experience 4 seasons.
-While the seasons are more mild than maybe what you're used to in North America or Northern Europe, it's all sunny skies and perfect beach days year round.
-Although, if you do plan your visit in the summer, expect it to be it as it's busiest, as well.
+While the seasons are more mild than maybe what you're used to in North America or Northern Europe, it's not all sunny skies and perfect beach days year round.
+Although, if you do plan your visit in the summer, expect it to be at its busiest, as well.
+The prices will also be at their peak but everything will be open, which might not be the case in off season.

 While you have your rental car, if you're having as much fun as we did, keep heading down south through Montenegro and into Albania!